rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

 ## Diego

-As of May 2017, Diego is the official run-time taking over DEAs.
+Diego is written in Go to replace DEA (Droplet Execution Manager), which occured as of May 2017.
+The name Diego is derived from the phonetic of "DEA-Go".

 https://www.youtube.com/watch?v=gB-nrdYTTKU